SS3D: End2End Self-Supervised 3D from Web Videos: Method

 \section{Method}

-We introduce \textit{\MyTitle}\, the first self-supervised 3D foundation model trained at web scale.
-Our objective is to learn a single feed-forward model that jointly estimates depth, camera motion, and intrinsics from raw video, without any 3D ground-truth supervision, and that generalizes across domains.\\ Let $\mathcal{C}$ denote a large corpus of unconstrained web videos.
-Our goal is to learn a parametric model

-that maps a short clip of $N$ consecutive RGB frames to per-frame depth, pose, and intrinsics.
-The model is trained entirely via structure-from-motion (SfM) self-supervision (see Sec.~\ref{sec:method:problem}).\\ Our approach consists of three key components: (i) a unified 3D estimator trained with multi-view photometric supervision, (ii) a web-scale stabilization strategy based on multi-view observability, and (iii) expert distillation to address large-scale domain heterogeneity.
+Our objective is to learn via structure-from-motion (SfM) self-supervision (see Sec.~\ref{sec:method:problem}) a single feed-forward model that jointly estimates depth, camera motion, and intrinsics from raw video (Sec.~\ref{sec:method:unified_3d}).
+Our approach (Fig.~\ref{fig:full_pipeline}) consists of three key components: (i) a unified 3D estimator trained with multi-view photometric supervision, (ii) a web-scale stabilization strategy based on multi-view observability, and (iii) expert distillation to address large-scale domain heterogeneity.